-Mayor Making - May
+- Charter Mayor Making (May)

-Civic Service and Parade - TBC
+- Civic Service and Parade (TBC)

-Annual Service of Remembrance and Parade - second Sunday of November
+- Annual BCP Service of Remembrance and Parade (second Sunday of November)

-The Mayor
+The Role of the Charter Mayor

-In Bournemouth, the Mayor and Deputy Mayor are elected from the Charter Trust members and the positions are installed at the Annual Meeting (Mayor-Making).
+In Bournemouth, the Charter Mayor and Deputy Charter Mayor are elected from the Charter Trustee members and the positions are installed at the Annual General Meeting (Charter Mayor-Making).

-After being invested with the Chain of Office and Robe, the Mayor shall be asked to take the Oath of Acceptance of Office.
-The Trustees will then proceed to appoint a Deputy Mayor.
+After being invested with the Chain of Office and Robe, the Charter Mayor shall be asked to take the Oath of Acceptance of Office.
+The Trustees will then proceed to appoint a Deputy Charter Mayor.

-The position of Mayor is non-political, serves as the ceremonial head of the historic Borough and is intended to benefit both the town and its citizens.
-The Mayor may be a major influence in promoting the image and importance of Bournemouth at local, regional, national and international level complementing the work of the BCP Council.
+The position of Charter Mayor is non-political, serves as the ceremonial head of the historic Borough and is intended to benefit both the town and its citizens.
+The Charter Mayor may be a major influence in promoting the image and importance of Bournemouth at local, regional, national and international level complementing the work of the BCP Council.

-The Mayor should endeavour to promote and enhance the role of the Mayoralty and in turn, the people of Bournemouth will continue to have the highest regard for the Mayor and the Office.
-They will expect the Mayor to carry out a full range of duties on their behalf throughout the former Borough area.
+The Charter Mayor should endeavour to promote and enhance the role of the Charter Trustees and the Charter Mayoralty and in turn, the people of Bournemouth will continue to have the highest regard for the Charter Mayor and the Office.
+They will expect the Charter Mayor to carry out a full range of duties on their behalf throughout the former Borough area.